gvbarroso/momentspp/README.md

 docker run ghcr.io/gvbarroso/momentspp/momentspp:latest params=opt.bpp
 ```

-doc/example contains instructions on how to fill opt.bpp and the associated model file (.yaml)
+doc/example contains instructions on how to write the options file (opt.bpp) and the associated model file (.yaml) that must be referred to within opt.bpp